cesinco/octordle-results/README.md

 ## Character-based approaches

-You may want or need to display your guesses in character form raterh thanin image form.
+You may want or need to display your guesses in character form raterh than in image form.
 There are several ways you can do this.

 ## Game boards arranged 1 column x 8 rows